'Total idiots' behind pyrotechnics display at Nelson festival: Fire and Emergency to investigate

 "Do these clowns think we need another fire to deal with?
 Send them to jail," he said.

-The display proceeded despite a total ban on lighting any fires in the area.
+The flamethrower display proceeded despite a total ban on lighting any fires in the area.

+Elsewhere, Nelson Police are seeking a man who might have relevant information to the fire which was ignited behind Nelson city on February 8.

+He was spotted on Iwa Rd about the time of the fire eating food while sitting beside a bicycle at the time of the incident.

+"Nelson Police continue to investigate the cause of a fire in the Iwa Rd/Walters Bluff area about 2.30pm", police said in a statement.

+"Anyone who may know the man or have relevant information is urged to call 0800 08 02 19."

-Meanwhile, 80km away at Pigeon Valley, emergency services continue to tackle a scrub fire which has engulfed over 2300ha which started almost two weeks ago.
+Emergency services continue to tackle the Pigeon Valley fire which has engulfed over 2300ha and which started almost two weeks ago.

+Firefighters are currently focusing on locating and extinguishing hotspots underground, Nelson Tasman Emergency Management said in a statement.

+However, high temperatures and wind made for challenging firefighting conditions this morning.

 An earlier Facebook post by event organiser Pete Murdoch stated "there is a severe fire risk for the region, so no fires please, and thanks".